dCache/dcache-book2/config-gplazma.md

     map     optional  nis #5
     session requisite nis #6

 In this example two access methods are considered: grid based and kerberos based.
 If user comes with grid certificate and VOMS role: extract user's DN (1), extract and verify VOMS attributes (2), map DN+Role to a local account (3).
-If user comes with KERBEROS ticket: extract local account (4).
+If user comes with `Kerberos` ticket: extract local account (4).
 After this point in both cases we talk to NIS to get uid and gids for a local account (5) and, finally, adding users home directory (6).

 #### ldap

-The GP2-LDAP is a map, session and identity plugin.
+The `ldap` is a map, session and identity plugin.
 As a map plugin it maps user names to UID and GID.
 As a session plugin it adds root and home path information to the session.
 As an identity plugin it supports reverse mapping of UID and GID to user and group names repectively.

-`gplazma.ldap.url`
+Properties

+**gplazma.ldap.url**

-LDAP server url.
-Use `ldap://` prefix to connect to plain LDAP and `ldaps://` for secured LDAP.
+    `LDAP` server url.
+Use `ldap://` prefix to connect to plain `LDAP` and `ldaps://` for secured `LDAP`.
     Example: `ldaps://example.org:389`

-`gplazma.ldap.organization`
+**gplazma.ldap.organization**

-Top level (`base DN`) of the LDAP directory tree
+    Top level (`base DN`) of the `LDAP` directory tree
     Example: `o="Example, Inc.", c=DE`

-`gplazma.ldap.tree.people`
+**gplazma.ldap.tree.people**

-LDAP subtree containing user information.
+`LDAP` subtree containing user information.
 The path to the user records will be formed using the `base
                     DN` and the value of this property as a organizational unit (`ou`) subdirectory.

 Default: `People`

-Example: Setting `gplazma.ldap.organization=o="Example, Inc.",
-                    c=DE` and `gplazma.ldap.tree.people=People` will have the plugin looking in the LDAP directory `ou=People, o="Example, Inc.", c=DE` for user information.
+Example: Setting `gplazma.ldap.organization=o="Example, Inc.", c=DE` and `gplazma.ldap.tree.people=People` will have the plugin looking in the LDAP directory `ou=People, o="Example, Inc.", c=DE` for user information.

-`gplazma.ldap.tree.groups`
+**gplazma.ldap.tree.groups**

-LDAP subtree containing group information.
+`LDAP` subtree containing group information.
 The path to the group records will be formed using the `base
                     DN` and the value of this property as a organizational unit (`ou`) subdirectory.

 Default: `Groups`